Land reform in interwar Yugoslavia: Croatia-Slavonia

 During the interwar land reform, 110577 ha were expropriated and distributed to 99,908 families in Croatia-Slavonia.
 Agricultural estates exceeding 150 ha and 200 ha were subject to redistribution in Central Croatia and Slavonia, respectively.
 According to Croatian economist Ivan Mandić, approximately 40,000 colonists immigrated to Slavonia in that period.
 The reform meant expropriation of agricultural land granted by the former Austro-Hungarian authorities in perpetuity to churches, schools, hospitals, and libraries in Croatia, depriving such institutions of independent income.

 Expropriation of the large estates contributed to the weakening of the political power of landowners.
 Approximately one half of the land was distributed to the local population, while the remainder was given to colonists arriving from Bosnia and Herzegovina, and the Lika and Kordun regions of Croatia-Slavonia, Dalmatia, and Montenegro.
 Some of the colonists were refugees from Istria, and formerly expatriate South Slavs moving to the country from Hungary.
 In practice, preference in the distribution of land was given to supporters of the central government.
 The bulk of the interwar colonisation in Croatia-Slavonia took place between 1919 and 1924, against the backdrop of the Green Cadres violence and the 1920 Croatian Peasant Rebellion.
 Usurpation of privately owned land, especially forests, in expectation of the legalisation of possession taken by force, became common shortly after the announcement of the intended land reform.
 In late 1920s and in 1930s, a portion of the expropriated land was returned to the original landowners.
+A high profile case involved 30000 ha of land owned by the House of Thurn und Taxis.
+The ensuing highly-publicised Thurn and Taxis Affair involving bribery and corrupt dealings led to collapse of the Yugoslav cabinet.